Day-hiking

 Packing tape for pulling them off works on clothes okay, not on skin (unless they're not attached yet).
 Even better, though, a very clever friend showed me his portable duct-tape (the stickiest substance known to man)--he just wound it around an old credit card.
 I made mine by starting from nothing and making a roll with no core.
 I made it about an inch thick.
 And somebody else suggested just slapping a length of it on your pants, and pulling it off to use as needed, then sticking it back on your pants!
 I also saw someone who put it all around the top edge of her rubber boots, and it was absolutely covered with ticks later.
 I still carry some tape, but the permethrin kills them now, so I just let them wander around on my clothes until they die.
 I'm not usually like this, but I really hate ticks.

 Here is a secret: I throw ticks on the burner and turn on the flame.
 The ones I find on me after walking around in the yard when I wasn't wearing my permethrin-treated clothing.
+Also even easier is to just pinch them into some scotch tape.

 And the most important, non-negotiable, do-not-be-distracted-from, never forget, always remember thing I do when I get home is to recharge the camera batteries.
 I put the (empty) battery case ON the camera case, so I HAVE TO touch it when I pick it up, and then I remember to take the charged battery with me.